Maximilian Marterer: 2023: Wimbledon third round, second ATP semifinal, back to Masters and top 100

 At the 2023 Indian Wells Open, he qualified after more than three years of absence at a Masters level and at this tournament, but lost in the first round to fellow qualifier Alejandro Tabilo.

 He also qualified for the main draw of the 2023 Wimbledon Championships and won his first round match against Borna Gojo.
 Next he defeated lucky loser Michael Mmoh to reach the third round at this Major for the first time and only for the third time at this level.

 He reached the semifinals at the 2023 European Open in Antwerp as a qualifier, defeating seventh seed Richard Gasquet, Nuno Borges and Hugo Gaston.
 He became the third qualifier in tournament history to reach the semifinals after Tsitsipas in 2017 and Brooksby in 2021 (both lost to Schwartzman in the semis).

 In October, he was selected as the No. 2 ATP player at the 2024 United Cup as part of the German team.
 Following a Challenger final in Ismaning, Germany he returned to the top 100 on 6 November 2023.

-2024-2025: Olympics debut and first win, out of top 500
+2024-2026: Olympics debut and first win, hiatus

 Marterer recorded his first win at the 2024 French Open since 2018, defeating Jordan Thompson.
 He made his debut at the 2024 Paris Olympics and recorded his first win over Dušan Lajović.